Insulin pump: History

 In the early 1960s, Dr. Arnold Kadish, a physician working at Loma Linda University, developed a closed-loop device for blood glucose control using a double-lumen autoanalyzer to measure blood glucose linked to an intravenous insulin infusion pump.
 Although it worked, the prototype was considered so bulky, worn as a backpack, and complicated, that it was never commercialized.
 In 1976, the first commercialized insulin pump was created and was named the Biostator.
 The pump was a 60 kg bedside device.
 It also had the capability of monitoring blood glucose levels, so this also doubles as the first continuous glucose monitor.
 Between 1978 and 1988, Robert Channon, working with Guy's Hospital and the Bristol Royal Infirmary, developed a series of miniature insulin infusion pumps.
 Today, insulin pumps are so small that they can fit in a pocket or a purse.

+In the late 1970s and early 1980s, Sandia National Laboratories and the University of New Mexico School of Medicine developed a remotely programmable implantable insulin infusion system that was tested in animals and implanted in human patients beginning in 1981.

 In 1984, an Infusaid implantable infusion device was used to treat a 22-year-old patient successfully.

 The insulin pump was first endorsed in the United Kingdom in 2003 by the National Institute for Health and Care Excellence (NICE).

+Sandia National Laboratories and implantable insulin pump development

+In parallel with early academic and commercial efforts, significant development of implantable insulin delivery systems was carried out at Sandia National Laboratories in collaboration with the University of New Mexico School of Medicine during the late 1970s and early 1980s.
+This work focused on the design of an electronically controlled, remotely programmable insulin infusion system intended to more closely replicate the physiological function of the human pancreas.

+The Sandia–UNM system built upon earlier external insulin pumps and incorporated engineering approaches derived from high-reliability systems, including precise flow control and programmable delivery rates.
+The implantable device was tested in animal models and subsequently implanted in human patients beginning in January 1981, with additional implantations reported in early 1982.

+Key engineering contributions to the system were made by a multidisciplinary team at Sandia, including Gary A. Carlson, Raymond E. Bair, John I. Gaona Jr., Jerry T. Love, and Ruben S. Urenda, who co-authored foundational technical reports describing the design and operation of the implantable, remotely programmable insulin infusion system.

+Earlier engineering work on insulin delivery systems by members of the Sandia–UNM collaboration was also described in peer-reviewed literature, including analysis of system design considerations such as flow control, programmability, and reliability.

+Related peer-reviewed clinical research documented the successful short-term implantation of a remotely programmable insulin delivery system in humans, reflecting the collaboration between Sandia engineers and University of New Mexico clinicians.

+These efforts represent an important component of the early development of implantable insulin delivery systems, highlighting the role of U.S. national laboratories in advancing biomedical device technology alongside academic and commercial research.